Updated by Bobby

 Does it work?
 Will it mess up my amp?
 What pickup or pedal should I use?
 Should I use an amp or go straight through a PA system?
 Before answering these questions, I should point out that results are always going to be somewhat contextual.
 Since the main issue is eliminating feedback, the success you have, in that regard, can change based on a number of variables.

-Thus, it's often a more subjective puzzle to solve.
+Thus, it's often a difficult puzzle to solve.

 But, we can still offer conventional wisdom and best practices that will allow you to do one or more of the following:

 - Add a slight boost to your acoustic signal